naninovel/docs/docs/guide/background-transition-effects.md

 ﻿# Background Transition Effects

-When changing background appearance with [`@back`](/api/#back) action, you can additionally specify which transition effect to use.
-For example, following action will transition to "River" background using "DropFade" transition effect:
+When changing background appearance with [`@back`](/api/#back) command, you can additionally specify which transition effect to use.
+For example, following command will transition to "River" background using "DropFade" transition effect:

 ```
 @back River.DropFade